 Q. How long do I have to submit requested documents for Professional Judgment?

-A. All requested documents should be submitted as soon as possible, but must be received no later than 2 weeks before the end of the semester in which you apply for Professional Judgment.
+A. All requested documents should be submitted as soon as possible, but must be received while you are actively enrolled.

 Q. What if I do not have documents being requested for Professional Judgment?

 A. Contact your financial aid counselor to discuss possible alternatives.

 Q. How do I submit my requested documents for Professional Judgment?